data61/gnaf/README.md

 (the H2 jar file was put here by `sbt update-classifiers`, alternatively download the jar from the H2 web site and run it as above).
 This:
-- starts a web server on port 8082 serving the SQL client application, it should also open http://127.0.1.1:8082/login.jsp in a web browser;
+- starts a web server on port 8082 serving the SQL client application (it should also open http://127.0.1.1:8082/login.jsp in a web browser);
 - starts a tcp/jdbc server on port 9092; and
-- starts a postgres protocol server on port 5435 (note this is different from the default port used by Postgres).
+- starts a postgres protocol server on port 5435 (note this is different from the default port used by Postgres 5432).

 The database engine is stopped with `Ctrl-C` (but not yet as it's needed for the next step).